 And without a solid recruitment system in place to find and qualify candidates, the damages could be larger the longer it takes to find a new employee.

 Another global issue to keep in mind is changes in the average time a person stays at a company, called an employee’s company tenure.
 The same Forbes article mentioned that the average tenure for an employee in 2021 was 1.8 years at a company.
 From 1983-2018, the average was five years.

 Granted, there are several factors that contribute to an employee leaving a company, much of which are internal.
 But we cannot deny that these developments are real issues for business owners, and this is exactly why any recruiter who can help contribute to a solution will be of higher value to clients.

 Please keep in mind, though, that as IT and tech recruiters, you are not only hiring for tech companies (Saas, coding, cloud computing, etc.).
-There are also traditional companies who are aiming to go digital, who need to do it very quickly or risk lagging behind in their respective industries.
+There are also traditional companies who are aiming to go digital, be it by implementing modern HR managment systems, paystub maker software or a complete digital transformation.

 So finding a way to constantly deliver high-quality candidates for both of these client groups’ needs will also help you stay ahead of your competitors.

 Now that we have gone through the value of qualifying candidates, let’s move on to the five key steps to help you qualify your candidates in the IT industry and improve your recruitment system.